 Life in Arizona: An Environment Trying to Kill You

-Tell someone you live in Arizona and they immediately think about resort life, retirement, year-round golf, moderate winter temps, and sunshine for 350 days a year (even Arizona gets clouds a few days each year).
+Tell someone you live in Arizona and they immediately think about resort life, retirement, year-round golf, beautiful winter temps (highs in the 70s, lows in the 30s), and sunshine for 350 days a year (even Arizona gets clouds a few days each year).

 The only thing that is better than our daily intake of Vitamin D is our freeway art – we do have some of the most beautiful freeways in the world.

 What people don’t always know, however, is that life in the desert can be a challenge.
 Mostly because we have the only environment in the world that is actively trying to kill you.

 I’m sure you think I’m exaggerating, so let’s compare your state to Arizona…

 Other places have plenty of vicious animals.

 - Alaska has grizzly bears (and Sarah Palin <cough>).